1915 National Highway Association Map of United States Proposed Highway Network

 The National Highways Association

-The National Highways Association (NHA) was founded in 1911 by Charles Henry Davis (1865 - 1951) to promote developing an improved national highway network throughout the United States.
+The National Highways Association (NHA) was founded in 1911 by Charles Henry Davis (1865 - 1951) to promote the development of an improved national highway network throughout the United States.
 One of its most recognized slogans was 'Good Roads Everywhere!'
-Davis brilliantly affiliated the NHA with the other highway associations across the country, helping organizations work together to achieve their aims.
+Davis brilliantly affiliated the NHA with highway associations across the country, helping organizations work together to achieve their aims.
 By 1915, the NHA had proposed a network of 100,000 miles of interconnected highways stretching from coast to coast.
-The NHA was a prolific producer and publisher of maps, with the association's draftsmen and other employees (which totaled forty by 1916) operating out of a building on Davis's South Yarmouth, Massachusetts, property.
+The NHA was a prolific producer and publisher of maps, with the association's draftsmen and other employees (which totaled 40 by 1916) operating out of a building on Davis's South Yarmouth property.

 Highway Associations